 The scanner has two connectors located on its right side.
 One is a Micro USB connector, and the other is used for USB PC connections and battery charging.
 So, you can plug your scanner into your computer and save your recorded files onto your desktop.

 Uniden Sentinel Software

-This makes the SDS100 the first police scanner to use SDR (software-defined radio) technology.
-Uniden’s digital performance is better than competing devices in both weak-signal and simulcast environments.
+This makes the SDS100 the first police scanner to use SDR (software defined radio) technology.
+Uniden’s digital performance is better than competing scanners in both weak-signal and simulcast RF environments.

 RF Capture Technology